-These are some of the testimonials left by some of them, to whom I am very grateful for their kind recognition and support:
+These are some of the testimonials left by some of those researchers, to whom I am very grateful for their kind recognition and support:

 I have had the great fortune of being a DNA match with Daniel.
 He contacted me to inquire which relatives we might have in common.
 In a few brief weeks he discovered documents which had eluded me for decades.
 The man knows his way around the genealogy landscape.
 I’m not sure how he does it, but he knows how to get results.
 His enthusiasm and understanding of how it all works has reignited my own interest in continuing the search for my ancestors which had dwindled in recent years because I hit a brick wall.
 Right when you hit the brick wall, it’s time to contact Daniel because he will think of something you haven’t.
 He also appears to have a working relationship with the custodians of archived material, giving him an inside edge in getting results.